+Hey y’all!
 In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
-Today’s is one that I’ve seen around a lot — and it’s hard to miss the bright yellow cover for Grown by Tiffany D. Jackson.
-Expected Release: September 15, 2020
+Today’s is Vera Wong’s Unsolicited Advice for Murderers by Jesse Q Sutanto!

 Why wait on this one?

 - Y’all, I like reading about old people.
 And I don’t mean that like “50s” or, god forbid, “30s” as being old.
 I mean actually elderly.
 Like septuagenarian and beyond.
 75+ ideally!
 I love glimpses into life at a point I hope to reach someday, and also the wealth of experiences that older people have.
 Throw that in a novel and it’s ready to go!

 - Okay also..
 I kind of relate to older people now, as compared to The Youth.
 I’m not even thirty yet, but goddamn if I have a clue what the trends and slang are right now.
 I definitely am at a point where I have to be googling words because I don’t know what they mean from the latest social media platform or trend.
 (I think it’s currently still TikTok?)

 - It sounds sassy AF y’all.
 I love that she’s using her observational superpowers to try and take someone down, and I suspect there will be a strong sense of community being formed (a la found family) that I love so much.
 Take me away!!!